Information for prospective students from abroad

 Health insurance

-When you enrol at our University of Applied Sciences, your insurance status must be confirmed by a German statutory health insurance provider.
+When you enrol at our University of applied sciences, your insurance status must be confirmed by a German statutory health insurance provider.
 This certifies that you are either

-- that you do not have to take out statutory health insurance in Germany because you have private health insurance coverage or you have health insurance abroad.
+- that you do not have to take out statutory health insurance in Germany because you have private health insurance or you have health insurance abroad.

-In this case, send an international health insurance certificate or a copy of the European Health Insurance Card (EHIC) to a statutory health insurance provider in Germany.
-They will inform our University of Applied Sciences electronically that you are exempt from compulsory health insurance in Germany.
-There are no costs involved.
+In this case, please send an international health insurance certificate or a copy of the European Health Insurance Card (EHIC) to a statutory health insurance company in Germany.
+They will inform our University of applied sciences electronically that you are exempt from compulsory health insurance in Germany.
+There are no costs involved. - What about a country with which there is no social security agreement?

 -